-It’s here!
-And ready to help you to discover what I found out: The coast delivers an epic ride.
+But I am delighted to say that the book stands ready to help you to discover what I found out: The Pacific Coast delivers an epic bicycle adventure.

 An all-new approach